jnguyen727/jnguyen727/README.md

 ### The Data Mine at Purdue University & Raytheon Technologies (RTX)
 **Undergraduate Researcher — RF Simulation Team** | Aug 2025 – Present
-- Simulating RF signals using TorchSig, NumPy, and SciPy to generate realistic datasets for classification.
-- Building GPU-accelerated spectrogram visualization pipelines for in-flight signal analysis.
-- Collaborating with RTX engineers and Purdue researchers toward integration in an upcoming F-16 flight test.
+At The Data Mine at Purdue University, I collaborate with engineers from Raytheon Technologies (RTX) as part of the RF Simulation Team, where I develop and visualize synthetic RF signal datasets using TorchSig, NumPy, and SciPy.
+My work focuses on simulating and transforming RF data for signal classification models and supporting integration in an upcoming F-16 flight test.

 ### DegreeCat
 **Data Engineer Intern (Remote)** | Sep 2024 – Jan 2025
-- Cleaned and standardized over 30,000 records from multiple sources using Pandas.
-- Built modular ETL pipelines that reduced data cleaning time by 40%.
+As a Data Engineer Intern at DegreeCat, I built modular ETL pipelines in Python that standardized over 30,000 education records from multiple sources, cutting data cleaning time by 40% and enabling scalable analytics and dashboarding.
-- Supported analytics and dashboard development for education datasets.

 ### Vincennes University
 **Head Early College Mathematics Tutor** | Mar 2024 – May 2024
-- Led mathematics tutoring for first-generation and low-income students in the Early College Program.
-- Mentored peers to build academic confidence and improve mathematical performance.
+Previously, I served as Head Mathematics Tutor for the Early College Program at Vincennes University, where I mentored first-generation and low-income students, helping them strengthen mathematical understanding and academic confidence.

 ---